Blogging old posts can be historic & fun

 Silence greets me with a rewarding note!

-I meditated this morning and realized there were few if any sounds coming from the street outside my home.
+I meditated this morning and realized there were few, if any, sounds coming from the street outside my home.
 Traffic usually provides noise from cars and trucks as motorists make their way along the suburban road in Conshohocken, PA, some 14 miles outside of Philadelphia.
 Continue reading

 Vietnam veteran recalls war 50 years ago

-Today is Vietnam Veterans Day and the Year of 2020 marks the 50th anniversary of my deployment in the war zone.
+Today is Vietnam Veterans Day, and the Year 2020 marks the 50th anniversary of my deployment in the war zone.
 I was a 21-year-old second lieutenant placed in charge of a platoon of some 25 men, many of them still in their teenage years and drafted like I had been.
 Continue reading

 Stress taxing me for my new endeavor